 Selma Engel papers

-The Selma Engel papers consist of Selma's diary, biographical materials, and photographs.
-The diary (1943-1944), written while in hiding in German occupied Poland, describes Selma's arrival at the Sobibór concentration camp, the Sobibór uprising and her escape with her husband Chaim, the farming couple who hid them in Plisków, and Chaim and Selma's health issues.
-Biographical materials include repatriation cards for Selma and Chaim under assumed names, a 1946 letter documenting the deaths of Chaim's family members in the Holocaust, and Chaim's prisoner of war work card.
-Photographs depict Selma's family members in the Netherlands and Selma and Chaim with their baby in Odessa.
+The Selma Engel papers consist of a diary, biographical materials, and photographs.
+The diary (1943-1944) was written by Selma while hiding on a farm in German occupied Poland.
+It describes Selma’s arrival at Sobibór, the uprising and her escape with Chaim, the farming couple hiding them (Adam and Stefka Nowak), conditions of the farm, and Chaim and Selma’s health issues and Selma’s pregnancy.
+The diary also includes handwritten dictionary pages translating German into Polish, messages to Selma from Chaim, and sketches of the Hotel Wijnberg in Zwolle.
+Biographical materials include repatriation cards for Selma and Chaim Engel under assumed names Selma and Herman Kriseck, a 1946 letter documenting the deaths of Chaim’s family members, and Chaim’s prisoner of war work card.
+Photographs depict Selma’s family members in the Netherlands and Selma and Chaim Engel with their baby in Odessa.

 This page: https://collections.ushmm.org/search/catalog/irn502258